DrMMZ/DrMMZ.github.io/README.md

 **[Sequential Convolutional Neural Networks](https://github.com/DrMMZ/drmmz.github.io/blob/master/ConvNet.ipynb)**

 Using TensorFlow and GPU, we experiment with different ConvNet architectures on the [CIFAR10](http://www.cs.toronto.edu/~kriz/cifar.html) dataset.
-The final model took inspiration from [VGG](https://arxiv.org/abs/1409.1556) that achieves above 70% accuracy on the test set within 10 epochs training using Adam optimizer.
+The final model took inspiration from [VGG](https://arxiv.org/abs/1409.1556) that achieves above 70% accuracy on the test set within 10 epochs training using Adam optimizer 64 mini-batches.
 In particular, the architecture is the following:

 *(Conv32-BatchNorm-ReLU) × 2 - MaxPool - (Conv64-BatchNorm-ReLU) × 3 - MaxPool - (Conv128-BatchNorm-ReLU) × 3 - MaxPool - FullyConnected × 2*